 We rely on a limited number of contracted manufacturing plants.
-If we need to enlist new contract manufacturers, it will delay our camsirubicin clinical program and may increase our cost for our Phase 1b and future camsirubicin clinical trials.
+If we need to enlist new contract manufacturers, it will delay our MNPR-101 radiopharmaceutical program and our camsirubicin program and may increase the costs of our clinical trials.

-Our contracted camsirubicin active pharmaceutical ingredient manufacturing plant and our contracted raw materials manufacturing plant are in countries in Asia and Europe, either of which may be affected by imposed tariffs and regional geopolitical factors outside of their control, including the Russia-Ukraine war, which may affect the supply of camsirubicin active pharmaceutical ingredient and raw materials.
+Our contracted camsirubicin active pharmaceutical ingredient manufacturing plant as well as our contracted raw materials manufacturing plant are in countries in Asia and Europe, either of which may be affected by imposed tariffs and regional geopolitical factors outside of their control, including the Russia-Ukraine war and Israel-Hamas war, which may affect the supply of camsirubicin active pharmaceutical ingredient and raw materials.
 If we need to enlist new contract manufacturers, it will delay our camsirubicin clinical program and may increase our cost for our Phase 1b and future camsirubicin clinical trials.